avijitj-hub/KDD-Project/README.md

 * We will use machine learning methods such as Deep learning and clustering to determine the videos that are trending on YouTube.

-Note: Unsupervised learning- clustering algorithm is used to categorize videos and predict the popular ones based on different features.
+Note: Unsupervised learning- clustering algorithm is used to categorize videos based on different features.